MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-defender-antivirus-exclusions.md

 Automation folder exclusions apply to [automated investigation and remediation](automated-investigations.md) in Defender for Endpoint, which is designed to examine alerts and take immediate action to resolve detected breaches.
 As alerts are triggered, and an automated investigation runs, a verdict (Malicious, Suspicious, or No threats found) is reached for each piece of evidence investigated.
 Depending on the [automation level](automation-levels.md) and other security settings, remediation actions can occur automatically or only upon approval by your security operations team.

 You can specify folders, file extensions in a specific directory, and file names to be excluded from automated investigation and remediation capabilities.
 Such automation folder exclusions will apply to all devices onboarded to Defender for Endpoint.
-Note that these exclusions are still subject to antivirus scans.
+These exclusions are still subject to antivirus scans.
 See [Manage automation folder exclusions](manage-automation-folder-exclusions.md).

 ## How exclusions and indicators are evaluated